Noor-e-Islam Mosque

-The Noor-e-Islam Mosque (Mosquée Noor-e-Islam) is a mosque in Saint-Denis, Réunion.
+The Noor-e-Islam Mosque (Mosquée Noor-e-Islam) is a mosque in Saint-Denis, Réunion, an overseas department and region of France.

-History
+Overview

 The original building of the mosque was established in the 1890s.
 A petition was soon made and granted by Governor Laurent Marie Émile Beauchamps in 1898.
 The new mosque building then replaced the old building and was completed in 1905.